What Happens if the Cerebellum is Damaged?

 How to Recover From Cerebellum Damage

 A patient suffering from a cerebellar disorder generally has to undergo extensive therapy to regain some of their basic functions.
-The types of rehabilitation that will be the most beneficial for those with cerebellar dysfunction are physical therapy, speech therapy, and occupational therapy.
+Physical therapy, speech therapy, and occupational therapy are the types of rehabilitation that will be the most beneficial for those with cerebellar dysfunction.
+In the following sections, we outline the most common types of therapy that a patient with cerebellar brain injury recovery may undergo.

 Physical Therapy